2022 United States state legislative elections: Gerrymandering

 In Michigan and Pennsylvania, new maps implemented by independent and bipartisan commissions were seen as much fairer compared to the states' previous maps.
 In Wisconsin, however, the court's chosen map was seen as favoring Republicans.
 All three states were severely affected by partisan gerrymandering during the 2010s due to Project REDMAP.
 Democrats had not won control of any legislative chambers in those states since 2008 despite winning the statewide popular vote multiple times.
 In Republican-led states such as Texas, Florida, and Georgia, Republican legislatures passed maps seen as gerrymandered and uncompetitive, while states such as Nevada did the same in favor of Democrats.

-Election predictions
+Electoral predictions

 Although the 2022 elections were initially expected to be highly Republican-favoring, given the increasing unpopularity of Democratic president Joe Biden, the overturning of Roe v.
 Wade in June dramatically shifted the national political environment.
 By the time of the elections, a similar number of Republican- and Democratic-controlled chambers were considered competitive, mostly in states won narrowly by Biden in the 2020 presidential election.
 Democrats' best chances for gains were seen in states such as Michigan, Arizona, and Pennsylvania, while Republicans' best chances were in Alaska, Maine, Nevada, Colorado, and Oregon.
 Both chambers of the Minnesota Legislature, one controlled by each party, were seen as highly-competitive.
 Overall, fewer legislative chambers were seen as competitive compared to previous cycles.